Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 5. The Plugin Settings page (WooCommerce > Settings > HC Multiple Addresses).

 == Changelog ==

+= [1.0.8] =
+*   New Feature: Added an option in the plugin settings to allow administrators to change the text of the "Multi Address Book" menu item on the My Account page.

 = [1.0.7] =
 *  Address Nickname Type support (Home, Work, Other) on My Account and Checkout pages.